 How Often To Get Checked – The Insurance Companies Agree

-There is complete agreement among medical professionals and health insurance companies that it is important to get a full body skin check annually.
-This can happen with a dermatologist, or with a person’s primary care physician, who would then refer to a dermatologist if a potential issue was found.
+There is complete agreement among medical professionals and health insurance companies that it is important to get a full-body skin check annually.
+This can happen with a Scale Dermatology, or with a person’s primary care physician, who would then refer to a dermatologist if a potential issue was found.
 When the primary care physician is used, it actually adds an additional step in the diagnosis, potentially slowing down treatment and adding significant expenses.
-Thus, our profession should work alongside the insurance industry to keep costs low for people’s medical skin care needs.
+Thus, our profession should work alongside the insurance industry to keep costs low for people’s medical skincare needs.

 The following is an excerpt from an insurance company’s memo to employers, part of a benefits guide on controlling costs: